praveen-ponduru-pt/api-testcases/README.md

 - **`api-tests.http`** — REST Client-compatible file with happy path, invalid auth, missing/invalid parameter scenarios
 - **`testcases/*.md`** — Markdown docs with preconditions, steps, and expected results per endpoint

+## Known Issues

+### `.http` files not recognized by HTTP Client extension

+On first install, the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) (HTTP Client) extension may not recognize `.http` files — the **Send Request** code lens won't appear.
+To fix this, uninstall the extension and reinstall it.